yunojuno/elasticsearch-django/README.rst

 Calling the ``SearchQuery.execute`` class method will execute the underlying search, log the query JSON, the number of hits, and the list of hit meta information for future analysis.
 The ``execute`` method also includes these additional kwargs:

 * ``user`` - the user who is making the query, useful for logging
-* ``reference`` - a free text reference field - used for grouping searches together - could be session id, or brief id.
+* ``reference`` - a free text reference field - used for grouping searches together - could be session id.
 *  ``save`` - by default the SearchQuery created will be saved, but passing in False will prevent this.

 In conclusion - running a search against an index means getting to grips with the ``elasticsearch_dsl`` library, and when playing with search in the shell there is no need to use anything else.
 However, in production, searches should always be executed using the ``SearchQuery.execute`` method.